 As you’ve already realized, this is a lot of people!

 Why is engaging a lot of people worth the effort?
-According to Scientific American, “by asking someone to share his or her personal wisdom, advice seekers stroke the advisor’s ego and can gain valuable insights.”
-Your organization will receive ideas, buy-in, positive branding, and an understanding of how others see your nonprofit.
+Scientific American states, “By asking someone to share his or her wisdom, advice seekers stroke the advisor’s ego and can gain valuable insights.”
+Your organization will receive ideas, buy-in, positive branding, and understanding how others see your nonprofit.
 Most importantly, you gain clarity about your options on how your nonprofit might win and wisdom to insert into your strategy and implementation plans.
 Moreover, people invited to participate have more buy-in in the outcome.
 Plus, there is the nonprofit adage, “Ask for money, get advice.
 Ask for advice, get money.”

 Does this mean that everyone I ask has to participate the same way?

-No. You have lots of options on how to engage people.
+No. You have lots of options for engaging people.
 Some individuals might receive a telephone call, others an invitation to join a focus group, and still, others fill out a survey about specific questions.
 You can ask others to review draft documents or send them an email or text asking for information on a method or measurement to use.
-Failing to cast a wide net is one of the seven common mistakes that nonprofits make when they undertake strategic planning.
+Failing to cast a wide net is among the seven common mistakes nonprofits make when undertaking strategic planning.
 For more about this error, watch Failing to Cast a Wide Net.

 Who Selects Your Nonprofit’s Strategy?

 During the community listening phase of your nonprofit strategic planning process, you’ll ask many people to participate in your work.
-You don’t, however, need or want a crowd to pick your strategy.
+However, you don’t need or want a crowd to pick your strategy.
 For this activity, you need your top leaders, especially those with strategic thinking skills.

 Your board is the most logical group to select your strategy.
 However, another option is a task force comprised of community, staff, and board members.
 For community efforts, consider creating a streaming committee comprised of leaders with a stake in the outcome, connections to help with the plan’s implementation, and analytical thinking skills to guide the effort and decide on the strategy.
 Your invitation list for a steering committee will include business, civic, foundation, nonprofit, and government representatives.